Slide 1

 next arrow

-We are surrounded by authentic, gentle, and continuous prayer, embracing the Celebration of the Eucharist, the Sacraments, and intercessory means.
+Our faith community is surrounded by authentic, gentle, and continuous prayer, embracing the celebration of the Eucharist, the Sacraments, and intercessory means.
 As Christians, our faith breathes life into our words, actions, and every aspect of our lives.
 We strive to be living witnesses of God’s love, extending it to others.
 Our love for our Christian family is genuine, reflecting Jesus’s commandment to “love one another as I have loved you” (John 13:34).

 Inspired by the Gospel and the teachings of Jesus, we guide our thoughts, words, and actions with His true words.
 Filled with joy and excitement, we embody the vigour of Christ living within us, leading and caring for us.
 Always eager to do God’s will, we pray for guidance and remain mindful of the needs of others.